tiagopog/ember-2do/README.md

 ## About

 This project is a result of a test that was assigned to me during my application to work at [Agenda Beleza](www.agendabeleza.com.br).
-It doesn't intend to be another solution of task management, although it's totally functional, my thought here was to make it a source so other developers can check how to:
+It doesn't intend to be another solution of task management, although it's totally functional.
+My thought here was to open source it so other developers can check how to create single page apps with Ember + APIs in Rails.

 ### Backend